 Elpida Home works closely with the Greek Ministry of Education to include residents in the Greek public education system.
 Elpida Home support the Greek governments initiative to include refugees in the formal educational system.
 This is viewed as the primary means of ensuring education for the residents of Elpida Home.

 While the inclusion of residents in the Greece's education system is a positive development, challenges still exist.
 Elpida’s youth predominantly have a low level of exposure to formal education and face language limitations.
-To address this Elpida has partnered with Emergency Response Centre International (ERCI), to provide morning classes design to compliment and support the education residents receive.
+To address this Elpida has partnered with Emergency Response Centre International (ERCI), to provide morning classes designed to compliment and support the education residents receive.

 ERCI, through its education branch, ERCIedu, provides morning classes for all minors who live at Elpida Home.
 A team of experienced teachers provide language, math, and basic science education to children from 3 - 17 years.
 Teachers drawn from the community also provide Arabic-language education.
 Three different levels of education are provided based on age and educational level.
 ERCIedu's program has been approved by the Greek Ministry of Education.
 They are in constant exchange with the formal school teachers and the ministry representative to align their efforts.